buzzqw/TUS/OBSS/markdown-separati/en/40-cursed-items.md

 The Dispel Magic spell is useless for removing a curse; only a Greater Dispel Magic with 3 Critical Magic Successes may be sufficient.

-If the item was cursed through the Bestow Curse spell, or if the Narrator decides that the item has a particular curse, then a counterspell check (p. ) must be made between the one casting Remove Curse and the DC of the item' \*\*s curse.
+If the item was cursed through the Bestow Curse spell, or if the Game Master decides that the item has a particular curse, then a counterspell check (p. ) must be made between the one casting Remove Curse and the DC of the item' \*\*s curse.

 If the counterspell check succeeds, then the item can be removed in the next round, and the curse remains and strikes again if the item is used/worn another time.